 In 2019 the online learning industry was valued at roughly $100 billion.
 The disruption of COVID-19 drove offline learners even further into the online space.
 Now, the online learning industry is projected to be worth more than $375 billion by 2026.
-Animated educational videos are a great vehicle for reaching this ever-expanding audience.
+Animated educational and training videos are a great vehicle for reaching this ever-expanding audience.

 Animated videos are a versatile form of content, capable of adapting to virtually any audience, brand, or topic.
 But that only scratches the surface of animated content: